Brilliant-Labs/code.bl/packaged/docs/projects/flashing-heart.fr.md

-# Flashing Heart - FR
+# Flashing Heart

-## Introduction @unplugged - FR
+## Introduction @unplugged

-Learn how to use the LEDs and make a flashing heart!
+Learn in FR how to use the LEDs and make a flashing heart!
 (Want to learn how lights work?
 [Watch this video](https://youtu.be/qqBmvHD5bCw)).

 ![Heart shape in the LEDs](/docs/static/mb/projects/flashing-heart/sim.gif)

-## Step 1 @fullscreen - FR
+## Step 1 @fullscreen -

 Place the ``||basic:show leds||`` block in the ``||basic:forever||`` block and draw a heart.